The Zero-Wait Constraint.

-This necessitates the use of **Non-Blocking Fabrics**, where the bisection bandwidth is equal to the total aggregate bandwidth of all connected nodes.
+This necessities the use of **Non-Blocking Fabrics**, where the bisection bandwidth is equal to the total aggregate bandwidth of all connected nodes.
+In 2026, this means engineering for a sustained 800Gbps cross-sectional goodput.

 Fabric Topology Visualizer